 My name is Marielle.
-I am a qualified and accredited psychotherapist, art therapist and counsellor, working with adults in Earlsfield, South West London and online.
+I am an experienced psychotherapist, art therapist, counsellor and supervisor, working with adults in Earlsfield, South West London and online.

 It can be hard to find words to express what we feel or what we need.
 Sometimes there might be words, but they can keep you ‘stuck in your head’, making it difficult to make decisions or changes.